* Portugal’s worries about BES group have regional reverberations

 * Greek three-year debt sale sees lacklustre demand

-* Irish, Spanish sales go smoothly as markets differentiate (Adds more detail on Portugal, fresh comments, updates prices)
+* Irish, Spanish sales go smoothly as markets differentiate (Adds final details of Greek bond sale, fresh comments)

 LONDON, July 10 (Reuters) - Concern about the health of a parent company of Portugal’s largest bank hurt bonds from the euro zone’s periphery on Thursday, curbing demand at Greece’s second debt sale following its 2012 default.